 6. End Date - end of the budget period.

-Once a budget has been created an order can be assigned to that budget to monitor track expenditure against the assigned budget.
+Once a budget has been saved it will be automatically enabled and available in the ordering process.
+Orders assigned to a budget assist in monitoring expenditure against the assigned budget.

 Library Donations Budget

-While donations are not paid for by your library, they do add value to your collection and they do have a replacement cost.
+Donations are not paid for by your library, but they do add value to your collection and they can have a replacement cost.
 You can optionally choose to monitor donations on an annual basis:

 2. Allocate $0 to the budget.
 Note: A donations budget, i.e., a budget with $0 allocated, will not display summary expenditure.